Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 In summary, we see a significant improvement in predictive performance between ML and DL sentiment classification.
 The salient characteristics of each classifier are summarized in the table below.
 Each of the classification models achieved state-of-the-art performance on the respective domain, ML with NLTK and Sklearn, or Deep-Learning.

-Beginning with the ML Sentiment classifier, it cleans and process the data in preparation followed by removing stop words, removing punctuation, and creating Ngrams (1, 2, 3 words).
+Beginning with the ML Sentiment classifier, it cleans and processes the data followed by removing stop words, removing punctuation, and creating Ngrams (1, 2, 3 words).
 The resulting vectorized tokens are then used to train a linear SVM classifier.
 In contrast, the ULM Sentiment Classifier develops an understanding of the language so that stop words are not removed (or lemmatized).
-Punctuation characteristics are captured with tokens, such as "BOS."
+Punctuation characteristics are captured with tokens, such as "BOS" (Beginning of Sentence).

 Relative to the ML classifier, the ULM Sentiment classifier employs several novel methods, as presented in [ULMFit](https://arxiv.org/pdf/1801.06146.pdf).